But I've got to tell you about those guys, so that you'll know something of what I'm talking about.

 - One-Word Title: The title Fire! is a reference to the eponymous event.

 - Period Piece: The action takes place in 1973.

 - Pyrrhic Victory: Iron Man defeats Firebrand but he is unable to prevent him from releasing Inferno 42 all over Los Angeles.

 - "The Reason You Suck" Speech: Delivered by Iron-Man to Firebrand when the latter boasts about his genocidal scheme.Firebrand: I think I've got a pretty good grip on reality, Iron Man.
 After all, look how much of it I've managed to restructure in the past few weeks.
 Could you do the same?
 Could Tony Stark?

 Iron Man: Construction takes time and effort.
 Destruction takes a lot less, just the sweep of an arm to knock over a stack of blocks.
 But you never seem to think about picking up your toys after you've made the mess.

 Iron Man: I know more about Viet Nam than you'll ever know, son.
 I was there.

 - Reed Richards Is Useless: In 1965, black protesters vented their frustrations with a racist, unfair system by burning Watts.
 Some New York heroes wanted to go down there and help get the riots under control, but Major John Lindsay pointed out that it would look real bad if a bunch of white super-heroes with loose ties to the Government went down on the rioters.
-He stressed the authorities would handle it and the super-heroes were supposed to deal with super-villains solely; and since most of heroes were vigilantes who needed to stay in their good side, they were forced to accept it.So we did our jobs.
+He stressed the authorities would handle it and the super-heroes were supposed to deal with super-villains solely; and since most of the heroes were vigilantes who needed to stay on their good side, they were forced to accept it.So we did our jobs.
 There were always super-villains to fight, and we fought them.
 We could save the world on a regular basis.